Benefits of Small Business Email Marketing

 - Learn more about what your customers like and dislike

 - Stay top of mind for future customer needs

 If you’re a small business owner — regardless of industry — email marketing can help you foster better customer relationships build a stronger brand to help you keep growing.

 Small business owners often assume that small business email marketing isn’t effective — and that email is just for the big guys.
-They speculate that you probably need thousands of customers and millions of dollars in revenue to generate an email list big enough to justify putting any effort into it.

 But they’re wrong!

 Email marketing is frequently cited as the most lucrative form of online marketing boasting an ROI of 4400%.
 And the good news is that this massive ROI isn’t just reserved for the big players.
 Even little guys on small budgets can profit substantially from email marketing!

 So what are you waiting for?!
 It’s time to get your small business started with email marketing and we’re here to help.
 This article is divided into two categories:

 - How to launch a small business email marketing strategy

 - 10 small business email marketing tips for 2020